-- .
-It is recommended to use Google Chrome, Firefox or Microsoft Chrome or above to access Industrial Managed Switch. - 2.
+- It is recommended to use Google Chrome, Microsoft Edge or Firefox to access the Industrial Managed Switch. - 2.
 The changed IP address takes effect immediately after clicking on the Save button.
 From now on, you need to use the new IP address to access the Internet.